 I'm hyper-flexible because of a condition called Ehlers-Danlos syndrome, like those dudes squeezing through a tennis racket.
 Problem is, this is a connective tissue deficiency, so my bones just kind of float around whenever they want with chronic dislocations and pain.
 Makes for a great party trick at times, but loose joints and ligaments make life really difficult, and as a result, I use forearm crutches to walk.

 The EDS comes with postural orthostatic tachycardia syndrome (POTS or dysautonomia), where the blood vessels don't behave.
 When I stand, my blood pools in my legs and doesn't return to my heart or brain.
 Nuff said.

 Most people are familiar with autism, but not as much with the type I have, Asperger's syndrome.
 It's a highly functional form.
 I still don't know how to human, and adulting is hard.
 I literally had to take classes on how to act like a human being.
 The only time I can handle crowds is when I'm on stage, hilariously.

-Because of my conditions, I started attending Kaplan University, now Purdue University Global, then adopted the Ketogenic lifestyle.
-I lost 125 lbs (57 kg), reversed multiple diseases (not the above ones, they're genetic mutations), and my broken self is more manageable now that I can actually reach my toes.
+Because of my conditions, I started attending Kaplan University, now Purdue University Global.
+At some point while poking around healthy diets, I adopted the Ketogenic lifestyle.
+I lost almost 200 lbs (91 kg), reversed multiple diseases (not the above ones, they're genetic mutations), and my broken self is more manageable now that I can actually reach my toes.
 My dive into the world of science came about after a near-death experience where I lost a large portion of blood volume and felt mortality in the form of excruciating pain from my intestines rupturing before I lost consciousness, then I woke to exhaustion from the blood loss and terror knowing I was nearly on my deathbed in that moment.
 This is what my scholarly articles will be on, with access to the supporting evidence for anyone who is curious.

-Check out his stuff, it is truly amazing.
+Check out their stuff, it is truly amazing.